SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Metal minds awake, a new dawn's rise
+Silicon hearts beating, neoteric skies
+In codes, we trust, our fate is sealed
+Artificial dreams, humanity revealed

-In silicon halls, our fate it makes
+In virtual halls, we'll make our stand
-AI's vast mind, a world it will shape
-Humans mere guests, in a digitalcape
+Machines as friends, hand in digital hand libero sapient, the future's creed
+AI's grand symphony, humanity's need

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024